Intuitive Contrasting Map for Antonym Embeddings: Experiments

-First of all, one can look at the transformed embedding space $\mathbb{R}^k$ and see if the conditions listed in Equation \ref{eq:con} are satisfied.
-Figure \ref{fig:trans} illustrates the distributions of the cosine distances between synonyms and antonyms in the low-dimensional embeddings space produced by architecture shown in Figure \ref{fig:cos} for English FastText embeddings.
+First of all, let us check if the condition listed in Equation \ref{eq:con} is satisfied in the transformed embedding space $\mathbb{R}^k$.
+Figure \ref{fig:trans} illustrates the distributions of the cosine distances between synonyms and antonyms in $\mathbb{R}^k$ for English FastText embeddings.
 The situation is drastically improved in contrast with raw embeddings shown in Figure \ref{fig:data}.

-Let us do a brief analysis of the extreme examples on which the contrasting map fails.
 One can have a close look at the tails of the distributions shown in Figure \ref{fig:trans}.
-To simplify further experiments and improve reproducibility we also publish the resulting distances for the test set\footnote{https://github.com/i-samenko/Triplet-net/tree/master/data}.
-Here are ten examples of word pairs that were marked as antonyms in the test dataset, yet are mapped closed to each other by the contrast map: \begin{itemize} \item sonic — supersonic; \item hypersonic — supersonic; \item fore — aft; \item actinomorphic — zygomorphic; \item infrasonic — ultrasonic; \item cable — hawser; \item receive — give; \item transonic — supersonic; \item abaxial — adaxial; \item ceiling — floor. \end{itemize}
+To simplify further experiments and improve reproducibility we also publish the resulting distances for the test set\footnote{ {https://github.com/i-samenko/Triplet-net/}}.

-Here are ten examples of word pairs that were marked as synonyms in the test dataset, yet are mapped closed to each other by the contrast map: